khanfarabi/IJCNN-23/README.md

 # Code:

-Supervised Algorithm Comparison: To exceute for Reuter data in Code folder please run the notebook named Zero-Shot_vs_Supervised_Reuters_Data.ipynb, and to exceute for Yahoo-Answers-Topic data in Code folder please run the notebook named Zer-Shot_vs_Supervised_Yahoo_Data.ipynbnb.
+Supervised Algorithm Comparison Application: To exceute for Reuter data in Code folder please run the notebook named Zero-Shot_vs_Supervised_Reuters_Data.ipynb, and to exceute for Yahoo-Answers-Topic data in Code folder please run the notebook named Zer-Shot_vs_Supervised_Yahoo_Data.ipynbnb.
+In the notebook, to run the application execute the cells in ordert.

 The codes can be accessed using the Google Colab Link.

 Google Colab Link Reuters : https://colab.research.google.com/drive/1Hqae1Ytk5OepoxOgzlfCZiHf2vXyD7xz?usp=sharing